Organ Procurement Organizations

 Meeting the Challenge Ahead

-With so many patients still awaiting transplant, it is incumbent upon the key stakeholders within the donation and transplant community to align processes of continual improvement and adopt measures that will result in more donation opportunities, additional life-saving transplants and better transplant outcomes.
+With so many patients still awaiting transplant, it is incumbent upon the key stakeholders within the donation and transplant community to work together to align our processes of continual improvement and adopt those measures that will result in more donation opportunities, additional life-saving transplants and better transplant outcomes.
 Among the most important are:

 Promote the Use of Organs from Older and More Complex Donors: Each year, thousands of organs are authorized and recovered by OPOs that are not considered suitable for transplant by current U.S. surgical practice.
 However, many of these organs are considered suitable for transplant by other nations’ health care systems.
 Better aligned regulatory incentives across the OPO and transplant system would result in higher use of organs from Donation after Circulatory Death donors, donors of advanced age and donors with more complex co-morbidities.

 Expanded Use of Ex Vivo Perfusion and Preservation: Medical advancement in the perfusion, transport and preservation of donor organs have made it possible to expand the pool of donors from which a successful organ recovery and transplant can be made.
 Working together, transplant centers, OPOs and regulators can continue adoption of these devices and dramatically improve the function of certain donated organs, leading to more and better transplant outcomes.

 - Organ Donation and Transplantation Alliance

 - College of American Pathologists

 - Clinical Laboratory Improvement Amendments